 What Chevron Is Doing

-Chevron is especially interested in "green crude"—biomass-based fuels with a chemical composition similar to crude oil and biohydrocarbons.
+Chevron is especially interested in biomass-based liquids with a chemical composition similar to crude oil and biohydrocarbons.
 Biohydrocarbons are biomass-based finished products that are chemically identical to their petroleum-based cousins.
 Because they are similar to products made from crude oil, they require no special infrastructure or vehicles to be shipped, stored, processed, blended or used.
 And they are compatible with current engine technology.

 Chevron experts work with a number of industrial and commercial research partners to further our knowledge of biofuels.
 Our efforts are coordinated by our Chevron Technology Ventures business unit.
 Catchlight Energy, our 50-50 joint venture with Weyerhaeuser Company, is working to commercialize advanced biofuels made from forest-based biomass.

 There is no such thing as a perfect fuel.
 All energy sources feature a number of benefits, risks and trade-offs.
 The world will need every available form of energy that can be produced in an environmentally and economically sustainable manner.
-Advanced biofuels can play an important role in our future energy mix, helping to meet this need, if we can unlock the secrets to large-scale, cost-effective production.
-We and our partners are working to accelerate the technological breakthroughs necessary to make that happen.
+Advanced biofuels can play an important role in our future energy mix if we can unlock the secrets to large-scale, cost-effective production.
+We and our partners are working to accelerate the technological breakthroughs that could make that happen.